Construction activities for this project are complete!

 - The City’s Climate Positive 2040 Plan

 - The results of the project survey (posted below)

 On the weekend of March 7, 2020, our team posted door-to-door notices for adjacent residents informing them about the upcoming project (that flier is posted below).

 A postcard was mailed to a larger geographic area to also inform residents in the surrounding neighborhoods.

-In 2020, we’ll reconstruct 2000 East from the intersection at Parley’s Canyon Boulevard to the city limit with Millcreek.
-The pavement surface, sidewalks, curb, and gutter will be upgraded, and a new street design will help us meet the Salt Lake City’s complete streets ordinance and long-range master plans.
+This year, we are reconstructing 2000 East from Parleys Canyon Boulevard to the city limit with Millcreek.
+The pavement surface, sidewalks, curb, and gutter will be upgraded, and a new street design to improve travel conditions for people walking and biking will also be implemented.

 Email “Updates” to 2000East@slcgov.com to receive notifications about our progress until we reach project completion.

 Thanks in part to the community feedback we received, the roundabout design was selected to improve travel conditions at the intersection of Parleys Canyon Boulevard and 2000 East as shown below.

 Option B – Realigned ‘T’ Intersection (considered, but not selected).

 Option C – No Change (A no change option was considered, but not selected).